leonardo-0202/PCSC-Project/README.md

  - eigen
  - googletest

 In order to compile the code, you should first populate the submodules.
+The make file does this automatically but you can explicitly do it with this command.

 ```
 git submodule update --init